 5. Build a detached garage or even a summer house in your garden as long as it complies with certain rules.

-You can get more information about the things you can do without planning permission on The Planning Portal, a site run by the Department for Communities and Local Government and TerraQuest Ltd.
+You can get more information about projects you can do without planning permission on The Planning Portal, a site run by the Department for Communities and Local Government and TerraQuest Ltd.

 Neighbour Consultation Scheme

 Under the new government scheme introduced in May 2013 you can now build a single storey extension on the rear of your house up to 6m on a terraced or semi-detached house and 8m on a detached.
 It just requires sending a short application to the council with some plans, they will consult your adjoining neighbour’s and if they are fine with it you can go ahead.
 This takes up to 6 weeks but is often sooner and there is no fee for this.